Akashkpython/akashshare-se-app/INSTALLATION_INSTRUCTIONS.md

 3. Follow the installation wizard prompts
 4. Accept the license agreement when prompted
 5. Choose installation location (or use default)
+5. Choose an installation location (or use the default).
 6. Click "Install" to begin installation
 7. Once completed, click "Finish" to launch the application